John L. O'Sullivan

-John Louis O'Sullivan (November 15, 1813 – March 24, 1895) was an American columnist, editor, and diplomat who used the term "manifest destiny" in 1845 to promote the annexation of Texas and the Oregon Country to the United States.
-O'Sullivan was an influential political writer and advocate for the Democratic Party at that time and served as U.S. minister to Portugal during the administration of President Franklin Pierce (1853–1857).
+John Louis O'Sullivan (November 15, 1813 – March 24, 1895) was an American columnist, editor, and diplomat who is known for coining the iconic phrase "manifest destiny" in 1845, in order to promote the annexation of Texas and the Oregon Country into the United States.
+O'Sullivan was an influential political writer and advocate for the Democratic Party at the time, who also served as U.S. minister to Portugal during the administration of President Franklin Pierce (1853–1857) and President James Buchanan (1857-1861).

 Early life and education

-John Louis O'Sullivan, born on November 15, 1813, was the son of John Thomas O'Sullivan, an American diplomat and sea captain, and Mary Rowly, a genteel Englishwoman.
+John Louis O'Sullivan, born on November 15, 1813, was the son of Irishman John Thomas O'Sullivan, an American diplomat and sea captain, and Mary Rowly, a genteel Englishwoman.
 According to legend, he was born at sea on a British warship off the coast of Gibraltar.
 O'Sullivan's father was a naturalized US citizen and had served as US Consul to the Barbary States.

-O'Sullivan enrolled at Columbia College in New York at the age of 14.
+O'Sullivan enrolled at Columbia College in New York city at the age of 14.
 He graduated in 1831.
 In 1834, he received a Masters of Arts and became a lawyer.